lluisemper/database-docker/README.md

 ### if it complains...

 `sudo docker stop viruscontainer`

 `sudo docker rm viruscontainer`

+You can run it back again, it should work

-ATTENTION, if you want to remove all the shit of docker that is not use included volums - `sudo docker system prune -a` If you only want to delete your shit - `sudo docker system prune`
+ATTENTION, if you want to remove all the shit of docker that is not use included volums - `sudo docker system prune -a`

+If you only want to delete your shit - `sudo docker system prune`